Eipper Quicksilver

 Quicksilver is a line of single and two-place high wing, single-engine, ultralight aircraft that evolved from weight-shift hang gliders including Bob Lovejoy's High Tailer.

 The earliest powered version, the Quicksilver C, was created as a self-launching hang glider, designed to allow pilots who lived in the flatlands to be able to self-launch without a hill.
 The design later evolved into an ultralight aircraft for powered cross-country flying.

-The aircraft line has been in production since the late 1970s and remains in production in 2018 by Quicksilver Aircraft of Temecula, California.
+The aircraft line has been in production since the late 1970s.
+Production at the Quicksilver Aircraft factory of Temecula, California ceased in 2015.
+All remaining assets and inventory were sold to Air-Tech, Inc of Reserve Louisiana who now supports the Quicksilver line.